mikecalvo/msse_seng_5199/week11/geb_testing.md

 # Page `at` verification
 - Page can define a check that the browser is actually at page.
-- Static `at` closure - returns true if at page, false if note
+- Static `at` closure - returns true if at page, false if not

 ``` groovy
 class PageWithAtChecker extends Page {